fortyoneplustwo/notestamp/README.md

    **Return value**

-   This function should not return any values.
+   None

-- `getMetadata`: Called when the application needs to check for unsaved changes and save your document.
+- `getMetadata()`: Called when the application needs to check for unsaved changes and save your document.

     *Note*: This is only useful for users who have registered an account.
 Since integration with the back-end is not yet complete, you may simply return `{ ...props }` or `null` for now.